itscodenation/curriculum-15-16/units/2-HTML1/sessions/1-BasicTags/README.md

 ## Before Class
 ###Teacher Preparation
-For this lesson, it is preferred for students to write and run all HTML in a basic text editor (TextEdit or WordPad).
-If your classroom uses Chromebooks, then this can be completed in JS Bin.
+For this lesson, students may work in a basic text editor (TextEdit or WordPad) or the work can be completed in JS Bin.

 * If using a Mac, make sure TextEdit preferences are set to plain text, **NOT rich text.**